-The GLO's Community Development and Revitalization division (GLO-CDR) oversees the administration of Community Development Block Grant Disaster Recovery (CDBG-DR) funds allocated to Texas by the U.S. Department of Housing and Urban Development (HUD) following a disaster.
+The Texas General Land Office Community Development and Revitalization division (GLO-CDR) oversees the administration of Community Development Block Grant Disaster Recovery (CDBG-DR) funds allocated to Texas by the U.S. Department of Housing and Urban Development (HUD) following a disaster.
 These funds support communities working to build back stronger and more resilient.

 CDBG-DR funds are a special appropriation from Congress associated with a presidentially declared disaster.
-These GLO Housing Guidelines (the Guidelines) address the 2016 storms and subsequent flooding declared disaster events associated with the following CDBG-DR funds:
+These GLO Housing Guidelines (the Guidelines) address the Hurricane Harvey and subsequent flooding declared disaster events associated with the following CDBG-DR funds:

 Table 1.
-Applicability
+Applicable Federal Guidelines